DFM analysis for stereolithography: Plan-based DFM considerations

 Plan-based considerations in DFM refer to criteria that arise due to process plan.
-These are to be met in order to avoid failures during manufacturing of a part that may be satisfy the rule-based criteria but may have some manufacturing difficulties due to sequence in which features are produced.
+These are to be met in order to avoid failures during manufacturing of a part that may satisfy the rule-based criteria but may have some manufacturing difficulties due to sequence in which features are produced.

 Geometric tailoring

 The modification of some non-critical geometric features of a part to lower fabrication cost and time, and to produce functional prototypes that mimic the behavior of the production parts.

 Geometric Tailoring bridges the mismatch of material properties and process differences described above.
 Both functionality and manufacturability issues are addressed.
 Functionality issues are addressed through 'tailoring' of dimensions of the part to compensate the stress and deflection behavior anomalies.
 Manufacturability issues are tackled through identification of difficult to manufacture geometric attributes (an approach used in most DFM handbooks) or through simulations of manufacturing processes.
 For RP-produced parts (as in SLA), the problem formulations are called material-process geometric tailoring (MPGT)/RP.

 First, the designer specifies information such as: Parametric CAD model of the part; constraints and goals on functional, geometry, cost and time characteristics; analysis models for these constraints and goals; target values of goals; and preferences for the goals.

 DFM problem is then formulated as the designer fills in the MPGT template with this information and sends to the manufacturer, who fills in the remaining 'manufacturing relevant' information.
 With the completed formulation, the manufacturer is now able to solve the DFM problem, performing GT of the part design.
 Hence, the MPGT serves as the digital interface between the designer and the manufacturer.

 Various Process Planning (PP) strategies have been developed for geometric tailoring in SLA process.